-- The DMGRID decoder decodes the GRIB1 messages then creates and stores them in McIDAS Grid files. - The DMBIN decoder files the GRIB1 and GRIB2 messages into GRIB files of the same format and populates the MySQL/MariaDB database.
+- The DMGRID data monitor decodes the GRIB1 messages then creates and stores them in McIDAS Grid files. - The DMBIN data monitor files the GRIB1 and GRIB2 messages into GRIB files of the same format and populates the MySQL/MariaDB database. - The DMCOND data monitor files the GRIB2 files from the CONDUIT LDM feed into a separate spool file.
+This optional procedure is useful for sites that receive their data via the LDM and helps ensure that data processing keeps up with the data during high volume periods.

-You can activate either or both of the decoders and make their data available to your users in datasets defined in Configuring the Default ADDE Datasets.
-Keep in mind, however, that SSEC tests and supports real-time -XCD grid datasets only in GRIB format and McIDAS Grid files consume much more disk space than GRIB files.
+You can activate the data monitors as needed and make their data available to your users in datasets defined in Configuring the Default ADDE Datasets.
+Keep in mind, however, that SSEC tests and supports real-time -XCD grid datasets only in GRIB format, and that McIDAS Grid files consume much more disk space than GRIB files.
 See Chapter 5, Decoding GRIB Messages, for more information.